-Our results starkly contrast with many studies in semi-synthetic simulation [3, 5, 30, 33, 48, 52].
-They call for adjusting these semi-synthetic experimental setups to better reflect real-world challenges.
+Our results starkly contrast with many studies in semi-synthetic simulation [3, 5, 31, 34, 49, 53] and call for adjusting semi-synthetic experimental setups to reflect real-world challenges better.
 The richness of this dataset allows for seeding simulations with more plausible data and, therefore, might bridge the gap between simulations and reality.
 Moreover, the prevalence of transformer-based models and text embeddings in current IR research encourages exploring the interaction of ULTR methods with such models.
 As shown in Section 6.2, the same techniques applied during language model training, instead of on a small re-ranking model, can yield vastly different results.